68th Siege Battery, Royal Garrison Artillery: Ypres

 6-inch 26 cwt howitzer being moved through mud on the Western Front.

 It was the policy to switch batteries between HAGs frequently as the situation demanded.
 On 26 January 1917, 68th Siege Bty moved to 76th HAG, then to 24th HAG with Second Army on 16 February 1917, and back to 50th HAG again on 23 February 1917.
 These were all in relatively quiet sectors.
 On 6 August 1917 the battery was joined by a section from the newly arrived 402nd Siege Bty, and was made up to a strength of six howitzers.
 The battery moved to 98th HAG with Second Army on 30 October 1917, in time for the final 10 days of action in the Third Ypres Offensive.
 Second Army had taken over direction of the faltering offensive and fought a series of successful battles employing massive weight of artillery.
 But as the offensive continued with the Battle of Poelcappelle and First and Second Battles of Passchendaele, the tables were turned: British batteries were clearly observable from the Passchendaele Ridge and were subjected to counter-battery (CB) fire, while their own guns sank into the mud and became difficult to move and fire.
 To be able to supply them with ammunition the heavy guns had to stay strung out one behind the other along the few available roads, making them an easy target.

-Second Army HQ was sent to the Italian Front shortly afterwards, and the battery moved to 89th HAG 10 December 1917.
+Second Army HQ was sent to the Italian Front shortly afterwards, and the battery moved to 89th HAG on 10 December 1917.
 The group was at rest at Beauval, near Doullens.
 By now HAG allocations were becoming more fixed, and on 1 February 1918 they were converted into permanent RGA brigades.
 For the rest of the war the battery was part of 89th (8-inch Howitzer) Bde, RGA, along with one 8-inch howitzer battery and two other 6-inch howitzer batteries.
 On 29 December 68th Siege Bty entrained at Doullens as the brigade moved to join V Corps with Third Army.